 Tip of the month

-Since spring arrived early this year for many of us, your small engine may be working harder and longer this season.
+Since spring arrived early for many of us, your small engine may be working harder and longer this season.

 To keep it running well, remember to check the air filter every 25 hours or so (varies with model).
 This prevents dust and grass from sneaking into the engine and causing trouble.
 Paper air filters must be replaced.
 Foam filters may be cleaned with hot water and dish detergent.
 Be sure that the filter is completely dry before saturating with engine oil and reinstalling into the engine.
 Note that this process may vary so it’s important to consult the owner’s manual.